No ignition

 Step 1

-Unplug the dryer and shut off the gas supply valve at the wall, then wait a few minutes and check for any lingering gas odor before touching anything — gas must not be present before you open the cabinet.
-If you smell gas, leave the area immediately and call your gas utility.
-Ventilate the laundry room by opening windows and doors while you prepare your tools.
+First, unplug the dryer and shut off the gas supply valve at the wall.
+Wait a few minutes and check for any lingering gas odor before proceeding — it’s crucial that no gas is present before opening the cabinet.
+If you smell gas, leave the area immediately and contact your gas utility.
+Open windows and doors to ventilate the laundry room as you prepare your tools.

 Step 2

-Remove the rear panel by backing out the six ¼-inch hex screws around its perimeter, then set it aside to expose the gas burner assembly mounted at the bottom rear of the cabinet.
-You are accessing this area because all the ignition components — igniter, flame sensor, and gas valve — are clustered here, and visual inspection alone will often reveal burn marks, cracked igniters, or corroded terminals before you even pick up a meter.
+Remove the rear panel by backing out the six ¼-inch hex screws around its perimeter.
+Set the panel aside to expose the gas burner assembly mounted at the bottom rear of the cabinet.
+This area contains all the ignition components — igniter, flame sensor, and gas valve — so a visual inspection can often reveal burn marks, cracked igniters, or corroded terminals.

 Step 3

-Test the glow-bar igniter by disconnecting its harness connector and setting your multimeter to Rx1 (resistance); a healthy igniter reads 50–400Ω, while a reading above 600Ω or an open (OL) circuit means the element is too weak to reach ignition temperature or has failed entirely and must be replaced.
-The igniter is the single most common cause of no-ignition on this model because it also acts as a current-sensing switch that signals the gas valve to open — if it glows dimly or not at all, gas will never flow.
-Handle the glow bar without touching the ceramic element, as skin oils can create hot spots that shorten its life.
+Next, test the glow-bar igniter by disconnecting its harness connector and setting your multimeter to Rx1 (resistance).
+A healthy igniter will read between 50–400Ω.
+If you see a reading above 600Ω or an open (OL) circuit, the element is too weak to reach ignition temperature or has failed entirely and needs replacement.
+The igniter is the most common cause of no-ignition issues on this model, as it also acts as a current-sensing switch, signaling the gas valve to open.
+If it glows dimly or not at all, gas will never flow.
+Be careful handling the glow bar; don’t touch the ceramic element, as skin oils can create hot spots that shorten its lifespan.

 Step 4

-Disconnect the flame sensor harness and test the bi-metal sensor on Rx1 continuity; at room temperature you should hear a beep or see near-zero resistance, confirming the contacts are closed and the circuit is complete.
-An open reading at room temperature means the sensor has failed in the open position, which will prevent the control board from ever allowing a heat cycle to complete, so replace it.
+Disconnect the flame sensor harness and test the bi-metal sensor on Rx1 continuity.
+At room temperature, you should hear a beep or see near-zero resistance, confirming the contacts are closed and the circuit is complete.
+An open reading at room temperature indicates the sensor has failed in the open position, preventing the control board from ever allowing a heat cycle to complete, so it should be replaced.
 This sensor is a safety device that shuts off gas if the dryer overheats, so never bypass it.

 Step 5

-With the gas supply valve still closed, disconnect the wiring leads from the two solenoid coil caps on the gas valve body and test each coil individually on Rx1; the primary coil should read approximately 1,300Ω and the secondary coil should fall between 90–600Ω.
-An open reading on either coil means that solenoid cannot pull the valve plunger open, so gas will not flow even if the igniter glows perfectly — replace the solenoid coil kit rather than the entire valve, which saves significant cost.
-Label or photograph the wiring positions before removing any leads to avoid reversing them on reassembly.
+With the gas supply valve still closed, disconnect the wiring leads from the two solenoid coil caps on the gas valve body and test each coil individually on Rx1.
+The primary coil should read around 1,300Ω, while the secondary coil should fall between 90–600Ω.
+An open reading on either coil means the solenoid cannot pull the valve plunger open, preventing gas flow even if the igniter glows.
+You can replace the solenoid coil kit instead of the entire valve, which saves you significant money.
+Label or photograph the wiring positions before removing any leads to ensure correct reassembly.

 Step 6

-Reassemble the rear panel, then slowly reopen the gas supply valve and listen for any hiss that could indicate a disturbed fitting — if you hear one, shut the valve immediately and check your connections.
-Plug the dryer back in and run a heated cycle, watching through the burner opening if possible: the igniter should glow bright orange within about 30–45 seconds, and the gas should ignite within 90 seconds of the cycle starting.
-If the igniter glows but gas does not light, the fault is now isolated to the gas valve solenoids; if it does not glow at all, recheck your igniter resistance and harness connections.
+Reassemble the rear panel, then slowly reopen the gas supply valve.
+Listen for any hissing sounds that could indicate a disturbed fitting; if you hear one, shut the valve immediately and check your connections.
+Plug the dryer back in and run a heated cycle, watching through the burner opening if possible.
+The igniter should glow bright orange within about 30–45 seconds, and the gas should ignite within 90 seconds of the cycle starting.
+If the igniter glows but gas doesn’t light, the issue is likely with the gas valve solenoids.
+If it doesn’t glow at all, recheck your igniter resistance and harness connections.

 Where to Buy Replacement Parts